12.12.24

-Innovating Last-Mile Delivery for CFR Resource Kit in Jharkhand
+Innovating Last-Mile Delivery of Community Forest Resource Rights Claim-Filing Kits in Jharkhand

-The Initiative on the Forest Economy (IoFE) has successfully piloted and tested new models to ensure that Community Forest Rights (CFR) claim filing kits reach directly to Forest Rights Committees (FRCs) in Jharkhand.
-As part of the Abua Bir Abua Dishom (ABAD) campaign, this initiative evaluated four distinct delivery models across 273 villages in 8 blocks to identify scalable and effective mechanisms for resource distribution.
+The Initiative on the Forest Economy (IoFE) piloted new models to deliver Community Forest Resource Rights (CFRR) claim-filing kits directly to Forest Rights Committees (FRCs) in Jharkhand.
+This effort formed part of the Abua Bir Abua Dishom (ABAD) Abhiyan—meaning ‘Our Forest, Our Country’.
+The pilot tested four distinct delivery methods across 273 villages in eight blocks of Jharkhand.

 Testing New Delivery Models

-Bir Bandhu-Led Distribution: Utilizing trained community resource persons to distribute kits at the panchayat level.
+Bir Bandhu-led delivery: Trained community resource persons (CRPs) are utilised to distribute kits at the panchayat level.

-Local Paid Volunteers: Engaging local youth and students as delivery agents, offering financial incentives to improve accountability.
+Volunteer-led delivery: Local youth and students are engaged as delivery agents and offered financial incentives to improve accountability.

-Vehicle-Based Delivery: Using planned routes to distribute kits in bulk, ensuring direct-to-village access.
+Vehicle-based delivery: Planned routes are used to distribute kits in bulk, ensuring direct-to-village access.

-Helpdesk-Based Distribution: Setting up collection points at weekly markets where FRC members could receive kits and get hands-on assistance.
+Helpdesk-based delivery: Collection points are set up at weekly markets where FRC members can receive kits and get hands-on assistance.

-The Bir Bandhu model leveraged an existing trained workforce but was limited by competing responsibilities and lack of incentives.
+The Bir Bandhu-led delivery method leveraged an existing trained workforce but was limited by competing responsibilities and a lack of incentives.
 In many cases, kits remained undelivered or were left at panchayat offices instead of reaching FRCs directly.

 Vehicle-based delivery proved to be the most efficient, covering multiple villages in a single day.
 Announcements made in local languages helped ensure that communities were informed in advance.
 However, access to remote villages remained a challenge in certain areas.

-The helpdesk model played a critical role in post-delivery support, providing FRCs with guidance on claim filing and resolving issues related to JharFRA registration.
-However, attendance at market-based distribution points was inconsistent.
+Helpdesk-based delivery provided critical post-delivery support, guiding FRCs on claim filing and resolving issues related to JharFRA (a dedicated mobile application for filing CFRR claims).
+However, attendance at collection points was inconsistent.

-The results indicated that a hybrid approach—combining vehicle-based bulk delivery with helpdesk-based support—offered the most effective solution.
+The results indicated that a hybrid approach—combining vehicle-based bulk delivery with helpdesk-based support—offers the most effective solution.

 Beyond Distribution: Ensuring Kits Are Used Effectively